Marine Electrical Diagnostics & Repair

 Charging systems, shore power, AC/DC distribution, NMEA 2000 networks, corrosion faults, and critical safety circuits.

-ABYC Certified Marine Electrical Technician
+ABYC Certified Marine Electrician

 Certified in marine electrical systems and industry best practices for troubleshooting, repair, and installation.